 Why night time is the right time for winemakers

 Today, night harvesting has been embraced as the best way to harvest chardonnay wine grapes, with many of the finest wineries in the world practicing the method.
-Here are five reasons veteran winemaker Rob Davis of Jordan Winery has night harvested chardonnay grapes since 2000.
+Here are five reasons why Jordan winemakers have night harvested chardonnay grapes since 2000.

 IT PRESERVES THE PURITY OF THE FRUIT

 Keeping grapes cold protects the delicate flavors, skins and pulp.
 Heat can “cook” fruit and make it flabby, destroying important acidity and softening pulp so the fruit tastes “fat.”
 By picking when fruit is chilled, the grapes remain clean and fresh.
 You can taste the difference in the juice even before it’s made into wine—it’s crisp and rich and dances on the tongue.

 Many California Chardonnays tend to be ripe, full-bodied and buttery, with higher alcohol levels.
 But Jordan Chardonnay’s style is Burgundian, highlighting complex fruit, notes of earth and minerals, and a crisp, lively character boasting Fuji apple and citrus flavors.
 Cold temperatures keep acidity higher, minimize phenolic extraction of the skins and keep astringency in check.
 Warmth also changes the sugar composition of grapes, and can promote undesirable wild yeast fermentation.
 Higher sugar levels lead to the higher alcohols that Jordan avoids.
 By picking chilled, the resulting wine is fruit-forward but elegantly balanced, showcasing stone fruit nuances and vibrant acidity.

 IT’S GOOD FOR THE VINEYARD TEAM